 “…we were out of food and we were starving and we decided that one of us would go to the village and get us food and more water and cigarettes and we would spend the night there then go to Bulgaria when it got dark.”

 His friend reportedly changed his clothes and went into the village while the rest of the group stayed hidden in a small forest outside the village.
-30 minutes later, the friend returned, but he was followed by officers who apprehended the men.
+30 minutes later, the friend returned, but he was followed by men in uniform who apprehended the men.
 The respondent said:

 “My friend assumed that the store owner called the police after he bought stuff from her.
 He gave her 50 euros just to give him four bottles of water and bread and salami and one pack of cigarettes.
 When my friend arrived we could hear someone coming and suddenly five officers appeared and surrounded us from all sides and told us to not move and started kicking us to make us sit next to each other.”

-Two of the officers were wearing black uniforms while the other three officers were wearing blue jackets and pants with insignia on their sleeves and police written on their jackets.
+Two of the men were wearing black uniforms while the other three were wearing blue jackets and pants with insignia on their sleeves and police written on their jackets.
 They also carried firearms.

-The officers in black spoke English to the group and asked the respondent where he was from, how and where they crossed the border, and if there were any others traveling with them.
-He answered them truthfully and then the other officers told the men to give them their phones and stand up one at a time to be searched.
+The men in black spoke English to the group and asked the respondent where he was from, how and where they crossed the border, and if there were any others traveling with them.
+He answered them truthfully and then the other men in uniform told the men to give them their phones and stand up one at a time to be searched.
 According to the respondent, the phones were put in a white plastic bag and were never returned to the men.

-After 20 minutes, the officers reportedly took the men down a hill to a dirt road where their cars were parked.
+After 20 minutes, the men in uniform reportedly took the men down a hill to a dirt road where their cars were parked.
 One was a blue SUV and one was a black pickup truck; both had “police” written on them.

 The men sat there for around ten minutes until what the respondent described as a white unmarked transit van arrived.